1876 Kentucky Derby

-The 1876 Kentucky Derby was the 2nd running of the Kentucky Derby.
-The race took place on May 15, 1876.
+The 1876 Kentucky Derby was the 2nd running of that annually recurring race.
+It took place on May 15, 1876, on the Louisville Jockey Club grounds.
 Winning horse Vagrant ran carrying only 97 pounds, one of the lightest loads carried by a winner in Derby history.

 Full results

 Payout

 The winner received a purse of $2,950.
 The second-place finisher received $200.